pmartindev/chef-mozilla_firefox/README.md

 This cookbook installs Firefox browser.
 Mac OS X and Windows download directly from [Mozilla](https://download-installer.cdn.mozilla.net/pub/firefox/releases/latest/README.txt) where you can specify version (e.g., `latest`, `latest-esr`, `latest-beta`, `42.0`, `38.4.0esr`, or `43.0b4`) and language with `latest-esr` and `en-US` being the defaults.
-Linux platforms default to use the package manager.
+Linux platforms default to useing the package manager.
+Package manager installs firefox-esr with Ubuntu being the exception.
+Ubuntu will install latest version unless version contains esr, it will then install the latest esr version.

 Linux can install directly from Mozilla by setting `use_package_manager` to `false`, but this is experimental and only Ubuntu platform works at this time.